 Cassava is native to South America and some parts of the Caribbean and has long been an essential root vegetable in these countries; it's a food staple for millions.
 Cassava must be peeled before being used and can vary in price, ranging from six to 10 times more than russet potatoes.
-The tapioca starch we know as a thickener and the pearls used in drinks and desserts are a byproduct of cassava.
+The tapioca starch we know as a thickener and the pearls used in drinks such as bubble tea and desserts are a byproduct of cassava.

 How to Cook Cassava

 Cassava, also known as yuca, must be cooked before it's eaten, as it is poisonous in its raw form.
 Before cooking cassava, it must be peeled, as the skin not only contains high concentrations of hydrocyanic acid, but is also bitter tasting and fibrous.
 Since the outside is more like bark than the skin of a potato, it is best to use a paring knife instead of a vegetable peeler.
 Cut off both ends of the cassava, then slice it into about four pieces.
-Cassava is used both for its meat as well as its juice.

 Stand up a piece on a cutting board (so the cut-side is down), and using a paring knife, remove the skin, cutting from the top of the piece to the bottom, trying not to take off too much of the white flesh.
 (This technique is similar to cutting a pineapple.)
 Rotate the piece, continuing to slice off the bark.
 Quarter each piece and remove the woody core as you would in a pineapple.